 Growing up, I was bookish and eccentric.
-Once a week, a short bus would arrive at my elementary school to take me to another school where I partook in the “gifted” program.
+Once a week, a short bus would arrive at my elementary school to transport me to the “gifted” program at another location.

-As weirdos often do, I grew weary of the social friction my weirdness created and sought to conform.
-The net result was an adolescent with little confidence and an underdeveloped sense of self, whose high school experience was characterized by isolation and anger.
+As weirdos often do, I grew weary of the social friction my weirdness created and sought to conform; the result being an adolescent with little confidence and an underdeveloped sense of self, whose high school experience was characterized by isolation and anger.

 University was different.
-It was a wonderful and formative experience, during which I gained confidence and formed powerful friendships.
+It was a wonderful, formative experience, during which I found confidence and formed powerful friendships.

-Unfortunately, just before the final month of my freshman year, my life was derailed by the shocking discovery that I had cancer and needed to leave school immediately for treatment.
+Unfortunately, just before the final month of my freshman year, my life was interrupted by the shocking discovery that I had cancer and needed to leave school immediately for treatment.